 There’s a high chance you’ve seen “SOCKS proxies” as a default option on browsers and specific applications when going through your proxy settings.
 Yet, default doesn’t necessarily stand as the best option.
 In this article, we will expand upon what is SOCKS5, and why they might not be the best choice from a security perspective.

 Before we go in depth about SOCKS5, going over the basics might help understand the subject more thoroughly.
-We’ll go over internet protocols and what they are, but if you want to skip this part, use this navigation key to jump to whichever part you’re interested in:
+We’ll go over internet protocols and what they are.

 To better understand where SOCKS5 proxies are coming from, let’s start from the beginning.
 The internet is mainly built on top of three protocols: